K-Sato1995/gatsbyBlog/content/posts/Async-and-await-explained/index.md

 # Async

-Using `async` simply implies that function returns a promise.
+Using `async` simply implies that a function returns a promise.

 ## Example